Cars Brands that start with C

 Corvette Logo

-The Chevrolet Corvette is one of General Motors’ leading sports car lines, which was started in 1953 in the US.
+The Chevrolet Corvette was one of General Motors’ leading line of sports cars, which began production in 1953 in the United States.
 It was the first American sports car.
-It is a two-seat and rear-wheel-drive model.
-It is assembled today at the USA factory – Flint, St. Louis, Bowling Green under different designations – Sting Ray C1 first-generation and C2 from 1963 to 1967, C3 from 1968 to1982, C6 from 2005 to 2013.
-Now the next model, C8, is being produced.
-Since 1960, racing variants of the Corvette have been produced: the Cx-R, the latest to date is the C8.R.
+It is a two-seater and rear-wheel drive model.
+Today, it is assembled at plants in the USA – Flint, St. Louis, and Bowling Green under different designations – Sting Ray C1 first generation and C2 from 1963 to 1967, C3 from 1968 to 1982, and C6 from 2005 to 2013.
+The next model, the C8, is now in production.
+Since 1960, racing variants of the Corvette have been produced: the Cx-R; the latest is the C8.R.

 Cagiva